wp-plugins/hb-audio-gallery-lite/readme.txt

 == Description ==

-“HB Audio Gallery” is a simple audio Player WordPress plugin which provides you many useful options, with HB Audio Gallery you are capable to manage your own audio gallery website.
-You can upload big size audio files via FTP (Pro), you can let your website visitors to download (Pro), share (Pro) or play your audio files, you can control everything via admin panel settings.
-Try it today for creating an easy to manage Audio Gallery (Pro) or Audio Player website.
+“HB Audio Gallery” is a HTML5, simple and responsive audio player which supports custom post type, multiple short codes on single post or page and runs on all Browsers as well as on mobile platforms.

 Some of its features are :-
 <ul>